 It took a few seasons for Ristolainen to grow into his NHL game, but he got there by 2015-16.
 That season, he scored nine goals and 41 points while averaging 25 minutes of ice time.
 This workload was rewarded by Buffalo, who signed him to a six-year, $32.4 million extension that offseason.
 Since then, he has been a true workhorse for the Sabres, posting at least 40 points each year while averaging more than 26 minutes a game.

-There’s no doubt that Ristolainen has been as good as advertised for the Sabres in his first six seasons.
+Even if he is a constant name for trade rumors, there’s no doubt that Ristolainen has been as good as advertised for the Sabres in his first seven seasons.
 Arguably, if he was on a more productive team, his statistics would be more impressive.
-With that in mind, there’s a lot of positives to build on so far, and he seems primed to have a fruitful career in Buffalo.
+With that in mind, there’s a lot of positives to build on, and he should continue to have a fruitful career in Buffalo.

 #9.
 Bo Horvat – Vancouver Canucks (via Devils)